atulX7/ChatBot/README.md

 4. Customize the bot's responses based on specific queries and contexts.

 ## Contributing
-We welcome contributions to the Llama2 Medical Bot! 🌟 Here's how you can contribute:
+We welcome contributions to the Medical ChatBot! 🌟 Here's how you can contribute:
 1. Fork the repository to your account.
 2. Create a new branch for your feature or bug fix.
 3. Implement your changes and ensure all tests pass.